Noah In The 21st Century: The Animals are Marching in Two by Two

 Let’s talk about global climate change today because there is something conspicuous happening globally that we cannot ignore.

 Hopefully I will be brief….and I know when I begin with this statement more often than not, I end up with voluminous paragraphs of words.

-Currently, there are several regions that are experiencing severe property destruction and even loss of life in the masses as a result of natural disasters due to global warming.
-Namely, these regions are: California, India, Turkey, Algeria, China, Japan, Congo, Haiti, Italy, Iraq Greece, Romania and so many other places I am afraid I cannot exhaust naming them here.
+Currently, there are several regions all over the world that are experiencing severe property destruction and even loss of life in the masses as a result of natural disasters due to global warming: California, India, Turkey, Algeria, China, Japan, Congo, Haiti, Italy, Iraq Greece, Romania and so many other places I am afraid I cannot exhaust naming them here.